Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Introduction

 There are at least two perspectives on the material developed here.
 One can focus on the abstract framework surrounding the construction and properties of connections.
 This leads away from the specific geometric situation, towards more abstract and axiomatic (TQFT) considerations.
 Alternatively, one can emphasize the concrete computational aspects, in relation with Gromov-Witten theory.
 We will try to accomodate both tastes.
 The first part of the paper, consisting of Sections \ref{sec:results}--\ref{sec:motivation}, presents an overview of the constructions and results, including their motivation.
 After that, in Sections \ref{sec:conf}--\ref{sec:bv}, we operate in a greatly simplified TQFT-style framework, and explain what can be seen at that level of abstraction.
-In contrast, Sections \ref{sec:floer}--\ref{sec:operations-on-floer-cohomology} are much more geometric, and set up just enough Floer-theoretic machinery to enable us to carry out the main computations.
-In Section \ref{sec:symplectic-cohomology}, we translate the outcome of those computations to symplectic cohomology, and this fairly straightforward process completes our argument.
+In contrast, Sections \ref{sec:floer}--\ref{sec:operations-on-floer-cohomology} are much more geometric, and set up just enough machinery in (finite-dimensional) Hamiltonian Floer cohomology groups to enable us to carry out the main computations.
+In Section \ref{sec:symplectic-cohomology}, we translate the outcome of those computations to the (infinite-dimensional) symplectic cohomology groups, and this fairly straightforward process completes our argument.

-{\em Acknowledgments.} I would like to thank Nick Sheridan for an illuminating conversation about \cite{borman-sheridan15}.
+{\em Acknowledgments.} I would like to thank Nick Sheridan for an illuminating conversation about his joint work with Borman, and Amitai Netser-Zernik for a helpful observation concerning \eqref{eq:more-gw}.
 Partial support was provided by the Simons Foundation, through a Simons Investigator award, and by NSF grant DMS-1500954.